DKeAlvaro/Elearn/structure.md

 - [ ] Save user progress (using `page.client_storage` or local file).
 - [ ] Add a progress bar in `LessonView`.
 - [ ] Add a summary screen at the end of each lesson with scores.
-- [ ] Implement final open conversation with LLM (with a personality prompt, e.g. "you are a waiter").
+- [ ] Implement final open conversation with LLM (with a personality chatbot_message, e.g. "you are a waiter").

 ### UI/UX Improvements
 - [x] **Logo Integration**: Added logo as app icon, loading screen, AI assistant avatar, and in all app bar headers.